KittyGiraudel/site/_posts/2015-08-13-github-as-a-workflow.md

 As long as all actors from a project are part of the GitHub organisation behind the project, everybody can edit/delete any comment, so anyone is able to add new tasks to the description if deemed necessary.

-*Note: GitHub will automatically convert `[ ]` into an unticked checkbox and `[x]` into a ticked checkbox.
+*Note: GitHub Flavoured Markdown will automatically convert `[ ]` into an unticked checkbox and `[x]` into a ticked one.
 It will also remember the state of the checkbox so you can actually rely on it.*

 <figure class="figure">
   <img src="/images/github-as-a-workflow/03.png" alt="The PR description contains checkboxes that can be checked to show current progress" />